Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

    }
    ```

 5. To display the Bluetooth visibility switch, use the `application/x-bluetooth-visibility` MIME option.
-Bluetooth visibility means that the device is discoverable by other Bluetooth devices.
+Bluetooth visibility means that the device is discoverable by other Bluetooth devices:

    ```
    var bluetoothVisibilityAppControl = new tizen.ApplicationControl('http://tizen.org/appcontrol/operation/edit', null, 'application/x-bluetooth-visibility');